grzesiek/git_compound/README.md

     *   `sha` -- use explicitly set commit **SHA**

+        If SHA points to HEAD of some existing  branch, this branch will be checked out instead of SHA.
+        This will prevent going into detached state.
+If SHA does not point to any HEAD of existing branch, component destination repository will be left in detached state.

 4. Provide path to **source** repository using `source` method of manifest domain specific language.

     It will be used as source to clone repository into destination directory.